lgnbhl/BFS/README.md

 ### Introduction

-The `BFS` package allows the user to search and download public data from the
+The `BFS` R package allows the user to search and download public data from the
 <a href="https://www.bfs.admin.ch/bfs/en/home.html" target="_blank">Swiss Federal Statistical Office (BFS)</a>
 in a dynamic and reproducible way.